This story begins in a castle overlooking a village.

 Sue: Russell Brand.

-The Doctor and Romana encounter a group of rebels hiding in a cave.
-They are led by an old man named Kalmar.
+The Doctor and Romana encounter a group of rebels led by an old man named Kalmar.

 Sue: He’s the first bald man I’ve seen with dreadlocks.
 That’s a great look.
-Bobby Charlton should have tried that look.
+Bobby Charlton should have tried that.
 I like his Fernando Torres headband, too.

-The three who rule protect the villagers from something called the Wasting.
+The Three Who Rule are protecting the villagers from something called the Wasting.

 Sue: This reminds me of The Neverending Story.